24 hours customer service +9779849693351

 Cost Included

-• Tent Accommodation and three times meal a day during the trekking.
+• Tent Accommodation and three times meals a day during the trek.

-• Fully escorted trek with fluent English-speaking license holder local Sherpa Guide and necessary porters.
+• Fully escorted trek with a fluent English-speaking licensed holder local Sherpa Guide and necessary porters.

-• All programs according to itinerary on full board.
+• All programs are according to the itinerary on a full board.

-• Wages, equipment, insurance, and other facilities to staff.
+• Wages, equipment, insurance, and other facilities for staff.

 Cost Excluded